List of The Lord of the Rings: The Rings of Power features: Other creatures

 The reanimated corpses of long dead human royalty and noblemen.
 The Barrow-wights appear during the Third Age in Tolkien's writings, but were not adapted in Jackson's films.
 The series takes the opportunity to depict them, recreating key details from their roles in The Lord of the Rings.
-They were depicted through a combination of practical and visual effects, with dancers contortionists hired to portray them on set.
+They were depicted through a combination of practical and visual effects, with dancer contortionists hired to portray them on set.